 Where the myCintas portal, GetMyInvoices, and Ottimate fit alongside this workflow

-A reader who landed on this article almost certainly saw three other things on the same search results page: the myCintas portal, GetMyInvoices, and Ottimate's Cintas-named landing page.
-Each one solves a real piece of the AP workflow; none of them produces the per-line-item, per-location spreadsheet this article walks.
-Saying where each fits, honestly, is more useful than pretending they don't exist.
+A reader who landed on this article almost certainly saw three other things on the same search results page.
+Each solves a real piece of the AP workflow; none produces the per-line-item, per-location spreadsheet this article walks.

-For the reader whose next question is whether the surcharges and rate increases on those invoices are legitimate, that's a different searcher with a related task — the rate-creep audit pattern lives in a sibling article, with the column structure from this one as its starting point.
+Once the per-line-item spreadsheet is in hand, the next question for most controllers is whether the surcharge creep and rate increases on those invoices match the contract — that's the Cintas invoice overcharge and price-increase audit sibling article, with the column structure from this one as its starting point.

 Extract invoice data to Excel with natural language prompts